-The government has taken a sector- and skills-specific approach to tackling unemployment across the UK, rather than forming their response to specifically meet challenges as they are presented at a local level.
-So, how have these schemes performed locally?
+The government has taken a sector- and skills-specific approach to tackling unemployment across the UK.
+This is instead of forming their response to specifically meet challenges as they are presented at a local level.
+So, how have these schemes for tackling unemployment performed locally?
 Have local authorities and businesses been provided with the tools they need to successfully kick-start local economies?
 And what should their next steps be?

 The pandemic has not impacted all areas of the UK equally.
 Factors including the predominant industries present in a region, historic differences between regions, and the rural/urban divide have resulted in some places starting to recover much quicker than others.

-Other gaps in health, skills, and productivity, all impact how places in the UK are able to recover, and the measures they need to support a return to economic health.
+Other gaps in health, skills, and productivity, all impact how places in the UK are able to recover.
+They also influence the measures needed to support a return to economic health.
 As the OECD report says: “Large cities, tourist destinations, intensive energy-producing regions and places more connected to trade will be among the most affected in the short term.
 Experiences with previous recessions and other shocks suggest that – maybe with the exception of the largest cities – the most affected local economies will not be able to bounce back quickly.
 Local labour markets could suffer for years to come, exacerbating regional disparities in unemployment, economic inactivity and job quality.”

 The government’s approach to economic recovery